ImperialCollegeLondon/repositoryr/README.md

 - Run `devtools::check()` to verify if everything works (As of now, it raises a note “Licence stub is invalid DCF.”)

+## Add R files and corresponding unit tests

+- Create a R function file using `usethis::use_r("filename")`.
+- A `filename.R` file will be created under the `R/` directory which you can populate.
+- Create a corresponding unit test file using `usethis::use_test("filename")`.
+- A `test-filename.R` file will be created under the `tests/testthat/` directory where you can add the unit tests.

 ## Create website for your package

 - Run `install.packages("pkgdown")`.